rerun-io/rerun-docs/docs/getting-started/quickstart.md

 ![Adjust Time Slider](/docs-media/quickstart6_timeline.png)

+Try out the following:
+  * Use the arrow buttons (or arrow keys on your keyboard) to step forward and backwards by a single frame
+  * Click play to watch the data update on its own
+  * Hit space bar to stop and start the playback
+  * Hold shift and drag in the timeline to select a region
+  * Toggle the loop button to playback on a loop of either the whole recording or just the selection

 ### Selecting different timelines
 The current view of timeline is showing the data organized by the *frame number* at which it was logged.
 Using frame numbers can be a helpful way to synchronize things that may not have been logged at precisely the same time.
 However, it's possible to also view the data in the specific order that it was logged.
 Click on the drop-down that says "frame" and switch it to "log_time."
-Just like with the space views, you can zoom in and out on the timeline itself, also using ctrl+scrollwheel (notice the timeline also has a "?" if you want more information).
-When you zoom in on this panel you can see that these events were all logged at slightly different times.
+If you zoom in on the timeline (using ctrl+scrollwheel), you can see that these events were all logged at slightly different times.

 ![Log Time](/docs-media/quickstart7_log_time.png)